PengyiYang/PAD/readme.md

 \* Developer of website

-Contact: pengyi.yang@sydney.edu.au and j.ho@victorchang.edu.au
+Contact: j.ho@victorchang.edu.au and pengyi.yang@sydney.edu.au

-Copyright © 2017, Victor Chang Cardiac Research Institute
+Copyright © 2017, Victor Chang Cardiac Research Institute; School of Mathematics and Statistics, University of Sydney.

 ## Synopsis
 PAD clustering is a web resource to identify co-localization sites of binding sites at regions proximal and distal regions to gene promoters.